khudgins/documentation/agent/linux/setupEncryption.rst

 DESCRIPTION
 ~~~~~~~~~~~

 Initialises LUKS (Linux Unified Key Setup) encryption for the selected device using the encryption key provided in KEY_FILE.
-By default enStratus uses AES SHA256 ESSIV (aes-cbc-essiv:sha256) for encryption.
+By default Enstratius uses AES SHA256 ESSIV (aes-cbc-essiv:sha256) for encryption.

 OPTIONS